 In September 2020, the FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Non-Financial Assets (Topic 958).
-The amendments in this update will require entities to present contributed nonfinancial assets as a separate line item in the statement of activities and expand disclosures on the various contributed nonfinancial assets recognized, including disaggregated category types, the valuation techniques and inputs used to arrive at fair value, and the policy for either monetizing or utilizing contributed nonfinancial assets.
-The amendments in this update are effective for annual financial statements issued for fiscal years beginning after June 15, 2021, applied on a retrospective basis.
-Early adoption is permitted.
-The Foundation is currently evaluating the impact this standard will have on its financial statements
+The amendments in this update require entities to present contributed nonfinancial assets as a separate line item in the statement of activities and expand disclosures on the various contributed nonfinancial assets recognized, including disaggregated category types, the valuation techniques and inputs used to arrive at fair value, and the policy for either monetizing or utilizing contributed nonfinancial assets.
+The Foundation adopted this guidance as of April 1, 2022, on a retrospective basis, with no effect on net assets.